-- 171. For an AI using the foundation IRB approach, the treatment of recognized guarantees and recognized credit derivative contracts closely follows that under the comprehensive approach to the treatment of recognized collateral under the STC approach. - 172.
-The credit risk mitigating effect of recognized guarantees and credit derivative contracts is taken into account as follows: - (i) for the covered portion of the exposure, a risk-weight is derived by taking the risk-weight function applicable to the IRB class/subclass to which the credit protection provider belongs, and the PD associated with the internal obligor grade of the credit protection provider or the PD of an obligor grade falling between the internal obligor grades of the underlying obligor and the credit protection provider if the AI considers that a full substitution treatment may not be warranted; - (ii) the AI may replace the LGD of the underlying exposure with the LGD applicable to the guarantee/credit derivative contract taking into account seniority and any recognized collateral of the credit protection;

-- (iii) the uncovered portion of the exposure is assigned the risk-weight associated with the underlying obligor. - 173.
+- 209. For an AI using the foundation IRB approach, the treatment of recognized guarantees and recognized credit derivative contracts closely follows that under the comprehensive approach to the treatment of the same under the STC approach. - 210.
+The credit risk mitigating effect of recognized guarantees and credit derivative contracts is taken into account as follows: - (i) for the covered portion of the exposure, a risk-weight is derived by taking the risk-weight function applicable to the IRB class/subclass to which the credit protection provider belongs, and the PD associated with the internal obligor grade of the credit protection provider or the PD of an obligor grade falling between the internal obligor grades of the underlying obligor and the credit protection provider if the AI considers that a full substitution treatment may not be warranted.
+Where a portion of the exposure is covered by a recognized guarantee (original guarantee) and is the subject of a counter-guarantee given by a sovereign, the AI may, in respect of the credit protection covered portion, treat the counter-guarantee as if it were the original guarantee if the criteria set out in section 216(3A) or 217(4) of the Rules, as the case may be, are met; - (ii) the AI may replace the LGD of the underlying exposure with the LGD applicable to the guarantee/credit derivative contract taking into account the seniority and any recognized collateral of the credit protection; - (iii) the uncovered portion of the exposure is assigned the risk-weight associated with the underlying obligor. - 211.
 Where partial coverage exists, or where there is a currency mismatch or maturity mismatch between the underlying obligation and the credit protection, an AI should split the exposure into a covered and an uncovered portion as follows: - (i) proportional cover Where the amount guaranteed, or against which credit protection is held, is less than the amount of the exposure, and the secured and unsecured portions are of equal seniority (i.e. the AI and the credit protection provider share losses on a pro-rata basis), capital relief will be afforded on a proportional basis.
-That means the protected portion of the exposure will receive the treatment applicable to recognized guarantees/credit derivative contracts, with the remainder treated as unsecured. - (ii) tranched cover Where an AI has entered into a transaction under which a portion of the credit risk of an exposure in one or more tranches is transferred to one or more credit protection providers and the remaining portion of the credit risk of the exposure is retained by the institution, and the portion of the credit risk transferred and the portion of the credit risk retained are of different seniority, the AI should treat the transaction as a securitization transaction and report it in Form MA(BS)3(IIId). - (iii) currency mismatch / maturity mismatch The treatment of currency mismatch is set out in paragraphs 185 and 186 and that of maturity mismatch is set out in paragraphs 187 to 189.
+That means the protected portion of the exposure will receive the treatment applicable to recognized guarantees/credit derivative contracts, with the remainder treated as unsecured. - (ii) tranched cover Where an AI has entered into a transaction under which a portion of the credit risk of an exposure in one or more tranches is transferred to one or more credit protection providers and the remaining portion of the credit risk of the exposure is retained by the institution, and the portion of the credit risk transferred and the portion of the credit risk retained are of different seniority, the AI should treat the transaction as a securitization transaction and refer to the completion instructions of Form MA(BS)3(IIId) for the reporting of the transaction.

+(iii) currency mismatch / maturity mismatch - The treatment of currency mismatch is set out in paragraphs 223 and 224 and that of maturity mismatch is set out in paragraphs 225 to 227.